M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

 The constraint in Eq.~\eqref{eq:scstr1b} eliminates infeasible solutions where an agent transitions between the same task.
-This ensures that all agents leave the home depot and return to the home depot, respectively.
-The constraints in Eq.~\eqref{eq:scstr2}-\eqref{eq:scstr3} are used.
-It should be noted that task $i = 0$ is considered the home position or starting point for the agent.
+The constraints in Eq.~\eqref{eq:scstr2}-\eqref{eq:scstr3} ensure that all agents leave the home depot and return to the home depot, respectively.
 The constraint in Eq.~\eqref{eq:scstr4} ensures that the agent must exit the tasks they visit.
-The constraint in Eq.~\eqref{eq:scstr4b} assures that each task is assigned to one agent, and for each task, one mode is selected.
-The next set of constraints are mission constraints to enforce capacity and timing-related constraints:
+The constraint in Eq.~\eqref{eq:scstr4b} enforces that each task $i$ can be performed in only one of the modes in $\mathcal{M}_i$.
+Thus, for any task $i$ selected by agent $k$, only one execution mode is used.